 Becoming a NASM Certified Personal Trainer

-Getting his client list to where it is today didn’t happened overnight.
+Getting his client list to where it is today didn’t happen overnight.

 “In the beginning,” Timm said, “my buddy let me use his youth league field when they weren’t using it on the weekends.”